Mélanie Fazi

 Mélanie Fazi (born 29 November 1976) is a French novelist and translator specialising in fantasy fiction.
 As well as writing award-winning fiction of her own she has translated works by Lois McMaster Bujold, Elizabeth Moon, Poppy Z. Brite and Graham Joyce into French for Éditions Bragelonne, a French publisher.
 In 2020, Fazi announced on her blog that she had been diagnosed with autism.

+Personal life

+Fazi was born in Dunkirk, France to an Italian father and French mother.